Genetics; Leukemia; Receptors, Notch; Therapeutics

-Cocultur models to mimic the CLL Tumor microenvironment.
-FACS, RT-PCR, EMSA, Western bloting, sequence analysis, gene silencing for functional studies with siRNA, drug screening assays.
+Cocultur models to mimic the CLL Tumor microenvironment for drug screening assays.
+FACS, RT-PCR, EMSA, Western bloting, WGS/WES sequence analysis, gene silencing for functional studies, RFLP, diagnostic tool development.

 - Hubmann, R. et al., 2012.
 Gliotoxin is a potent NOTCH2 transactivation inhibitor and efficiently induces apoptosis in chronic lymphocytic leukaemia (CLL) cells.
 Br J Haematol, 160(5), pp.618-629.
 Available at: http://dx.doi.org/10.1111/bjh.12183.

 - Hubmann, R. et al., 2010.
 NOTCH2 links protein kinase C delta to the expression of CD23 in chronic lymphocytic leukaemia (CLL) cells.
 British Journal of Haematology, 148(6), pp.868-878.
 Available at: http://dx.doi.org/10.1111/j.1365-2141.2009.08024.x.